kurak57/waifu_chatbot_gpt_sovits/readme.md

 ## Usage
 1. Start GPT-SoVITS before running the chatbot.
+3. This project uses LM Studio to run the LLM.
+The default model used is Meta-Llama-3.1-8B-Instruct, but you can change it according to your needs.
-2. Run the chatbot script:
+2. Run the waifu chatbot script:
    ```sh
    python main.py
    ```